Frequently Asked Questions

 How much do they cost?

 Each insert is custom-priced based on the exact measurements of your window.
-Please see the chart below for sample pricing.
 Inserts generally pay for themselves in 1-2 heating seasons.
-Below are sample prices.
-Your exact price will vary.
+Your exact price will vary and will be given to you at the measuring appointment.

 How much money will I save with your inserts?